sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/README.md

 The provider originates signed authority.

-The NUVL boundary may authenticate, evaluate, and enforce that authority, but does not acquire the provider private signing key merely because the provider is remote.
+The NUVL boundary receives and evaluates provider-signed authority using public verification material.
+Physical separation does not require transfer of the provider private signing key to the boundary.

 ## Authority Model

-Physical separation of the provider does not change the underlying NUVL authority model.
+The separate-provider configuration preserves the existing NUVL authority split:

+**Provider**
-The provider may originate authority within its configured scope.
+- originates authority within configured scope;

-The NUVL boundary may:

-- receive provider authority;
+- retains private signing authority.

+**NUVL boundary**
-- verify provider signatures;
+- verifies provider signatures;
-- evaluate request and artifact bindings;
+- evaluates request and artifact binding;
-- enforce existing limits;
-- reject inadmissible authority;
-- enforce replay and use restrictions.
+- enforces scope, validity, replay, and use restrictions;
+- rejects authority that does not satisfy the configured admission conditions.

-The boundary does not gain authority to originate or enlarge provider authority simply because the provider is located on another system.
+The boundary is not intended to originate or enlarge provider authority within the tested architecture.

+Separate-provider testing evaluates whether that authority relationship remains intact when the provider is moved to independent infrastructure.

+## Validation Set

+Current validation includes:

+- `sp001-baseline/` — physically separate provider baseline, including provider-unavailable fail-closed behavior and restoration;
+- `sp002-provider-substitution/` — unauthorized provider substitution using the expected provider position and artifact representation but a different Ed25519 signing key.

+Each test directory contains its own scope, results, provenance, evidence, source artifacts, and integrity manifest.

+Detailed behavioral claims are maintained within the individual test packages rather than in this parent directory.

+## Evidence Model

+Individual test packages may contain:

+- `README.md` — test purpose, architecture, scope, and claim boundary;
+- `RESULTS.md` — observed test conditions and outcomes;
+- `PROVENANCE.md` — artifact lineage and original/tested-source identity;
+- source and configuration artifacts required for reproduction;
+- captured runtime evidence where retained;
+- `SHA256SUMS.txt` — integrity manifest for the published package.

+Later reproduction or validation evidence is identified separately from original test-time evidence.

+No reconstructed output is represented as original runtime evidence.

 ## Test Key Material

-Laboratory Ed25519 key material may be included in individual test packages for reproducibility.
+Laboratory Ed25519 key material included in an individual test package is test-only material.

-Any published key material in this directory is test-only material with no production, operational, account, identity, or external trust relationship.
+It has no production, operational, account, identity, or external trust relationship.

-Published test private keys are intentionally non-secret and exist solely to reproduce the laboratory authority relationship.

-## Evidence

-Individual test directories contain their own:

-- test description;
-- results;
-- provenance;
-- source files;
-- test key material where applicable;
-- captured evidence where available;
-- SHA-256 manifests.

-Evidence generated during later validation should be identified separately from evidence produced during an original interactive run.

-Current validation:

-- `sp001-baseline/` — physically separate Ed25519 provider baseline, including provider-unavailable fail-closed behavior and restoration.
+Publication of test key material is a reproducibility decision and does not alter the authority model evaluated by the test.

 ## Scope

-The separate-provider work evaluates provider placement, trust separation, and the preservation of bounded provider authority across that separation.
+Separate-provider validation evaluates:

+- physical separation of provider and enforcement infrastructure;
+- retention of provider private signing authority on the provider host;
+- public-key verification at the NUVL boundary;
+- behavior during provider unavailability and restoration;
+- behavior when an unauthorized provider occupies the expected provider position but cannot produce signatures valid under the configured trust anchor.

-A completed test supports only the properties actually exercised by that test.
+A completed test supports only the properties directly exercised by that test.

-This directory does not, by itself, establish:
+This validation set does not, by itself, establish:

-- resistance to arbitrary compromise of the NUVL boundary;
+- security after arbitrary privileged compromise of the NUVL boundary;
-- endpoint-side Ed25519 verification;
+- endpoint-local Ed25519 verification;
-- resistance to all malicious intermediaries;
+- resistance to every malicious-intermediary condition;
 - production infrastructure security;
 - production key-management security;
-- provider high availability.
+- provider high availability;

-Additional conditions may be tested independently without requiring a predetermined numbered test schedule.
+- protection of mutable trust configuration against privileged modification.

 ## Relationship to Existing NUVL Evidence

-Separate-provider validation builds on the existing NUVL provider-authenticity and bounded-authority evidence.
+Separate-provider validation builds on the provider-authenticity and bounded-authority properties established by earlier NUVL proofs.

-The principal architectural variable introduced by SP-001 is physical separation of the provider authority source from the verification/enforcement boundary.
+The principal variable introduced by SP-001 is physical separation of the provider authority source from the verification/enforcement boundary.

-The bounded-authority invariant remains unchanged.
+SP-002 then evaluates a distinct condition: whether occupying the expected provider network position is sufficient to obtain authority without possession of signing material trusted by the boundary.

+Across both tests, the governing invariant remains:

+    provider originates bounded authority
+                 |
+                 v
+    boundary may verify and enforce
+                 |
+                 v
+    boundary does not receive provider signing authority